ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-installation.md

 Inline images can be inserted in the middle of a paragraph or a link just like regular text.
 Block images, on the other hand, can be inserted only between other blocks like paragraphs, tables, or media.
 Being larger and existing as standalone content, block images can also have individual captions.
 Other than that, both types of images can be resized, linked, etc.

-By default, the {@link module:image/image~Image} plugin available in all {@link getting-started/legacy-getting-started/predefined-builds predefined editor builds} supports both inline and block images, working as a glue for the {@link module:image/imageinline~ImageInline} and {@link module:image/imageblock~ImageBlock} plugins.
+By default, the {@link module:image/image~Image} plugin supports both inline and block images, working as a glue for the {@link module:image/imageinline~ImageInline} and {@link module:image/imageblock~ImageBlock} plugins.

 <figure class="table">
 	<table style="text-align: center">